Modern Records

 Modern Records (Modern Music Records before 1947) was an American record company and label formed in 1945 in Los Angeles by the Bihari brothers.
-Modern's artists included Etta James, Joe Houston, Little Richard, Ike & Tina Turner and John Lee Hooker.
+Modern's artists included Hadda Brooks, Etta James, Joe Houston, Little Richard, Ike & Tina Turner and John Lee Hooker.
 The label released some of the most influential blues and R&B records of the 1940s and 1950s.

 History

-In the beginning, Modern bought master recordings from other small labels.
+In the beginning, Modern bought master recordings from other small labels, as with the purchase of 32 unreleased Gold Star Records master recordings by Lightnin' Hopkins and Lil' Son Jackson for $2,500 from Bill Quinn in 1951.
 The Biharis also often used pseudonyms to give themselves writing credit on songs.
+Saul Bihari, for example, (whose middle name was Samuel) used the name Sam Ling as a songwriting pseudonym.
 Having started as an R&B label, Modern was later one of the few R&B labels to routinely cover rhythm and blues hits on other labels, apparently in an attempt to broaden their appeal and reach the popular market.

 In 1958, the Bihari brothers formed Kent Records and stopped issuing records on Modern.
-In 1964, the Modern was revived and the Ikettes released a few successful singles in 1965, but the company became bankrupt a few years later and ceased operations.
+In 1964, the Modern imprint was revived and the Ikettes released a few successful singles in 1965, but the company went bankrupt a few years later and ceased operations.
 The catalog went with the management into Kent Records.
 This back catalog was eventually licensed to the UK label Ace Records in the 1980s and later sold outright during the 1990s.
-Ace Records of the U.K. now owns the tapes.
+Ace Records of the U.K. now owns the master tapes.

+Yuletide Records was a daughter record label of Modern, specialized only in Christmas music.